Mine action specialist

 are as many types of land that is mined as there are types of

 land.
 But there are sometimes similarities.
-Clearing this rocky
+Demining in this rocky

 area in Bosnia is not so different to….